astral-sh/ruff/README.md

           Regular expression matching the name of dummy variables --target-version <TARGET_VERSION>
-          The minimum Python version that should be supported -h, --help
+          The minimum Python version that should be supported --stdin-filename <STDIN_FILENAME>
+          The name of the file when passing it through stdin -h, --help
           Print help information
   -V, --version